Tonyfu09/2023-24_OSWE_Note/README.md

 For a practical example of deserializing objects, you can refer to the following link: [Newtonsoft's documentation on deserializing objects](https://www.newtonsoft.com/json/help/html/deserializeobject.htm).
 Additionally, there's a helpful sample code in C# available online, which you can access through this link: [Sample code on GitLab](https://gitlab.com/-/snippets/2496138).

+Insecure deserialization could allow an attacker to control the serialized object, enabling the injection of malicious code into the victim's system, thus bypassing file upload security measures.
+The vulnerability is further detailed as mentioned on [OWASP Top 10 - Insecure Deserialization](https://owasp.org/www-project-top-ten/2017/A8_2017-Insecure_Deserialization)

 ## Resource
 Hacktrick https://book.hacktricks.xyz/pentesting-web/sql-injection <br>
 PostgreSQL Dollar quoted string constants https://www.postgresqltutorial.com/postgresql-plpgsql/dollar-quoted-string-constants/